e-nen/profileplus/README.md

 git pull
 ```

-To validate you have a valid configuration (updates may at times make additions and changes to the format) you can run the
+To validate your configuration (updates may at times make additions and changes to the format) you can run the
 following as root.

 ```bash